Acr0most/shortDelete/README.md

 # shortDelete README

-Delete the file in the active text editor by shortcut.
+Vscode-Extension to delete the active editor file by shortcut.

 ## Shortcut
 - ```cmd+shift+d```